 We visited Chulalongkorn University, which is a reputable University in Asia, for organizing Youth Internet Governance Forum, Bangkok 2017.
-First of all, thanks for all supporting organization / Staffs / Participants to support NetMission Ambassadors in holding a youth engagement program in APrIGF.
-We have engaged 58 participants who came from 14 economies of Asia Pacific region.
-Encouragingly, we have achieved more gender balance and sexual minority included for better engaging different voices to multi-stakeholder approach discussion.
+First of all, thanks for all supporting organisations / Staffs / Participants to support NetMission Ambassadors in holding a youth engagement program in APrIGF.
+We have engaged 58 participants who came from 14 economies of the Asia Pacific region.
+Encouragingly, we have achieved more gender balance and sexual minorities included for better engaging different voices to multi-stakeholder approach discussion.

-So, we highlighted the theme “How does social media shape our minds?” to response what we have happened in real life situation nowadays.
+We highlighted the theme “How does social media shape our minds?” to respond to what we have happened in real life situations nowadays.
 Participants who came from Asia-Pacific had a bunch of interactive workshops with us to get themselves familiarized with the theme of yIGF this year.
 We designed interactive activities as shown on yIGF Training materials .
 For example, Idea Wall, Role-play discussion, Initiative planning.
-All these interactive sessions gave us an opportunity to included different opinions to the table.
+All these interactive sessions gave us an opportunity to include different opinions to the table.

 What is Role Play discussion?